-Table 7a What you need to do: Notes to help you: Rows 1ai to avii You need to enter, for years 3 and 4, the FTE number of entrants from the following key non-UK domiciles: China, India, Nigeria, Pakistan, USA, Bangladesh; and All Other domiciles.
+Table 7a What you need to do: Notes to help you: Rows 1ai to avii You need to enter, for years 3 and 4, the FTE number of entrants from the following key non-UK domiciles: China, India, Nigeria, Pakistan, USA, and All Other domiciles.
 You must only enter the FTE of those students who are studying for the defined mode and level.
 Details of the split of mode and level are given in paragraph 71.
 Guidance on 'entrants' is provided in paragraph 72.
 The aggregate of these FTEs should equate to the relevant figures in Table 7 - Non-UK entrants for years 3 and 4.
 'Other domiciles' is the aggregate of all other domiciles not separately listed.
 Row 1aviii You do not need to enter any data into this row.
 The formula in the cells will automatically calculate the totals from the data that you have entered in rows 1a to avi.
-Row 1aix Where students in the 'OTHER DOMICILES' column above are from a domicile that accounts for more than 50% of total overseas entrants, please select this domicile from the dropdown.
-The dropdown should include all countries (excluding the key domiciles listed above) recognised by the government of the UK.
-14 Row 1ax Where students in the 'OTHER DOMICILES' column above are from a domicile that accounts for more than 50% of total overseas entrants, The purpose of this is to identify where a provider is more reliant on non-UK students from a particular domicile.
+Row 1aix Where students in the 'OTHER DOMICILES' column above are from a domicile that accounts for more than 50% of total overseas entrants, please select this domicile from the drop- down.
+The drop-down should include all countries (excluding the key domiciles listed above) recognised by the government of the UK.
+Row 1ax Where students in the 'OTHER DOMICILES' column above are from a domicile that accounts for more than 50% of total overseas entrants, please provide the total student FTE from this domicile.
+[If this is not applicable leave this row blank.]
+The purpose of this is to identify where a provider is more reliant on non-UK students from a particular domicile.